rocketBANG/worship-cloud-api/readme.md

 This is the backend to be used with the [WorshipCloud](https://github.com/rocketBANG/worship-cloud) web app.

 ## Setup
-You will need a MongoDb (either running locally or remotely
+You will need a MongoDb (either running locally or remotely)

 Create files `.env.production` and `.env` with the following lines
 ```
 BASE_URL=
 DBUSER=
 DBPASS=
+DBARGS=
+DBCOLLECTION=
 DBURL=
+SECRET=
 ```
 `BASE_URL` is the url the api will be hosted at (e.g. `/api/v1`)
 `DBUSER` is the username to login to the database with